herrkaefer/herrkaefer/README.md

 - Finds more peace in blogging than tweeting
 - Has a complex but honest relationship with AI as a collaborator
 - Once built a neural network from scratch just to understand it
+- Daughter made a ping-pong game with Claude + Cursor before learning to code

 </details>